naher94/rehanbutt.com/_projects/shineregistry.markdown

 {:.post-callout-medium}
 Every redesign starts with solid architecture

-The biggest architecural change we made was seperating the idea of a registry or bussiness and the owner of that registry, previously they were one in the same, so if you supported someone else on the platform it was as your bussiness.
-You also noticed that overtime it became conceptually merky based on some of the content that better represented individuals and not their businesses.
+The biggest architectural change we made was separating the idea of a registry or business and the owner of that registry, previously they were one in the same, so if you supported someone else on the platform it was as your business.
+You also noticed that overtime it became conceptually murky based on some of the content that better represented individuals and not their businesses.

-Giving folks to seperate themselves from their businesses and allow for a business to have more collbrators on the platform as they grow.
+Giving folks to separate themselves from their businesses and allow for a business to have more collaborators on the platform as they grow.
 <div class="grid-x grid-padding-x grid-margin-y">
   <div class="cell medium-6">
     <img src="../img/shineregistry/former-site.jpg" alt="Shine Registry's former home page">